 Weed and Pest Control

 Last but least, you have to control the weeds and pests.
-Lawn roots are usually quite dense, which makes it harder for weeds to come through.
+Lawn roots are usually quite dense, which makes it harder for weeds to come through, though this list of common garden weeds will help you to identify some of the culprits.
 If you do see some popping up, you may want to spread some clover and daisy seed, as this will stop the roots from weeds from breaking through.
 Pests, which love summer, are a bit harder to control.
 While harsh chemical pesticides will help, they will also damage your lawn and surrounding plants and they may even be dangerous to your pets and children.
 Hence, you should use natural and organic pest control as much as possible.